 Clerk, Manitoba Court of Queen’s Bench (2019)

-Schwartz/Reisman Scholars Program for academic achievement and community involvement (2018, 2019)
+Schwartz/Reisman Scholars Program for academic achievement and community involvement (2018 and 2019)

 Aikins, MacAulay & Thorvaldson Hon.
 Marshall Rothstein Prize for highest standing in Constitutional Law (2019)